DFE-Digital/Enterprise-Security-Architecture/Guidance/GUI-APP001 - Hemingway Guidance.md

 * You should only use the browser-based version of Hemingway.
 You should not download the paid-for app as it may require additional permissions and access to DfE devices.

 * You should only use Hemingway for content that is intended for the public domain.
-Do not use the Hemingway on content that is marked as **OFFICIAL SENSITIVE, SECRET OR TOP SECRET**.
+Do not use the Hemingway on content that is marked as **OFFICIAL SENSITIVE, SECRET** or **TOP SECRET**.
+Do not use Hemingway if you are unsure about the classification of your content.
 [DfE Guidance for Security classifications and document handling](https://educationgovuk.sharepoint.com/sites/how-do-i/SitePages/security-handling-information.aspx#security-classifications)

 * Do not use Hemingway if you are unsure about the classification of your content.